-King Abdullah bin Abdulaziz al Saud Fast Facts
+King Abdullah bin Abdulaziz al Saud Fast Facts | CNN

 March 27, 2014 - Names former intelligence chief Prince Muqrin bin Abdulaziz as the deputy crown prince.
 Prince Muqrin follows Crown Prince Salman in the line of succession.

-December 31, 2014 - Is admitted to King Abdulaziz Medical City hospital in Riyadh, the capital.
-On January 2, 2015, the state-run Saudi Press Agency says that King Abdullah is suffering from pneumonia and was given a breathing-aid tube temporarily.
+December 31, 2014 - Is admitted to King Abdulaziz Medical City hospital in Riyadh.
+On January 2, 2015, the state-run Saudi Press Agency says that King Abdullah is suffering from pneumonia.